 Another difference is that most jurors drive cars.
 Many jurors stereotype motorcycle riders as daredevils who engage in unsafe behavior.
 A jury may know next to nothing about riding motorcycles.
 This can be a disadvantage to motorcyclists seeking compensation.
 At trial, the attorneys for a motorcyclist must work hard to overcome the jurors’ prejudices.

-Under California’s comparative negligence rule, motorcyclists still have a claim for damages even if they played a role in causing the accident.
-If you were partially at fault for the crash, the amount of compensation you can receive is reduced in proportion to your share of the blame.
+For example, let’s say you were partially at fault for the crash.
+The amount of compensation you can receive is reduced in proportion to your share of the blame.

 Let’s say that you were driving a couple of miles over the speed limit when a motorist who ran a red light hit you.
 You sue the driver for $100,000 for your injuries.
 At trial, the judge or jury hears the evidence and assigns a percentage of responsibility to you and the driver who hit you.
 If the evidence shows that you were 30 percent responsible for the accident and the driver was 70 percent responsible, you could recover $70,000 in compensation — that is, the $100,000 reduced by your 30 percent of the blame.